Bryvn1xx/u2_proj_used_cars/readme.md

 ## ![img](https://di-uploads-pod20.dealerinspire.com/douglasjeepchryslerdodgeram/uploads/2019/03/DOUG_Storefront.jpg)

+# Getting Started
+### npm i
+### npm i react-router-dom
+### node seed/carsSeed.js

 ## Description:

 #### In this project i will create a webpage to display the used cars at my lot.
 I will create this using React & MongoDB, i will have te ability to view, update, add, and delete cars on my page depending on my inventory.
+This webpage will inspire those who are stuck on what new car they would like to buy.
+Also it is a list of cars i personally love!

 ---